angghasanjaya/docker-starter/README.md

 ### NOTES FOR WINDOWS USER.
 IMPORTANT!
-I dont know if its okay to not do this, but for prevent any weird errors please clone this project inside `C:\Users\yourusername` folder
+I don't know if it's okay not do this,, but for prevent any weird errors please clone this project inside `C:\Users\yourusername` folder